Dickason believed children 'better off dead'

 Yesterday the jury watched a video of Dickason’s interview with police the day after the alleged murders.

-In the video Dickason confessed to killing her children, explaining how and what led up to the fatal incident.
+In it, Dickason confessed to killing her children, explaining how and what led up to the fatal incident.

 The New Zealand Herald has chosen not to publish some of the information Dickason disclosed to police about how the children died.